 Yoga workshops & events in San Francisco, Boulder, around the country and Internationally.
 Retreats, dharma lectures, teacher trainings and intensives with Jason Bowman.

-This Spring was so fun we’re doing it again: a perfect two-night retreat in Northern California!
-At the breathtaking Ratna Ling Retreat Center in Cazadero, 90 miles from SF.
+This Spring was so fun we’re doing it again: a perfect two-night retreat in Northern California!… At the breathtaking Ratna Ling Retreat Center in Cazadero, 90 miles from SF.
 This place is unreal.
 Private rooms in luxurious cottages, nestled in the woods just minutes from HWY 1 and the Pacific Ocean.
 Friday-Sunday.
 We sold out six weeks ahead of the event last year, so don’t delay!

-Cottages have two private bedrooms with one queen bed in each room.
-All cottages have a shared bathroom and common area.
-They are beautiful and plush.
+Each cottage has TWO private bedrooms with one queen bed in each room.
+All have a shared bathroom and common area.
+They are beautiful and plush and spacious.

-$770 for a private room for the weekend.
+$770 for a private room in a cottage for the weekend (one queen bedroom)

-$570 each for couples/friends who share a private room (which means share a bed).
+$570 each for couples/friends who share a private room in a cottage (which means share one queen bed)